Smrdgy/renpy-journey-keeper/README.md

 #### Reason:
 Some game developers rename save/load screens while customizing them, breaking the mod's detection system when it looks for "save"/"load" screen names.

----

-### Scenario B:
+### Scenario B: No independent screens
 #### Solution
-In extreme cases, were you are unable to find the save/load screen(s), you'll have to:
+In extreme cases were you are unable to find the save/load screen(s), follow these steps:
-1. Use `ALT + P` to toggle the sidepanel visibility to always visible.
+1. Press `ALT + P` (or draw `P` -> `Up + Right + Down + Left` on a touch screen) to cycle the sidepanel visibility to "Always visible".
 2. Do what you need to do.
-3. Use again `ALT + P` to hide the sidepanel.
+3. Press `ALT + P` (or the touch screen equivalent) again to hide the sidepanel.

 #### Reason:
-So far, in all my tests, there have been only one game, where the dev decided to include the save/load screens directly into the game screen, which made them undetectable.
+So far, in all of my tests, there has only been one game where the developer integrated the save/load screens directly into the game screen, making them impossible to detect.

----

 ## UI is too big or too small
 The mod was developed with a 1080p resolution in mind.
 Older games, often using 720p resolution, may encounter sizing issues.